 One of the most well-hidden bars in Melbourne, Jungle Boy doesn’t even have a sign—you just have to know about it.
 Head through the freezer door at Boston Sub on Chapel Street to find Jungle Boy.
 As the name suggests, it’s a bar with a jungle feel and an impressive collection of tiki glasses and indoor plants to match.
-With a wall to wall exposed brick fit out and an impressive selection of jungle-themed cocktails, this place is like an escape to the wild—minus the spiders.
+With a wall to wall exposed brick fit-out and an impressive selection of jungle-themed cocktails, this place is like an escape to the wild—minus the spiders.
 Our top picks are the Nuclear Colada and Bird Is The Word No.2.

-The sister bar to NYC’s Milk and Honey, The Everleigh is tucked away on Gertrude Street, serving some of the northside’s best cocktails.
+The sister bar to NYC’s Milk and Honey, The Everleigh is tucked away on Gertrude Street, serving some of the northside’s best cocktails in 2022.
 You’ll enter through the American diner at the front and will be whisked straight into the golden era, complete with an old-school cash register and an impressive collection of spirits.
 These guys are true cocktail purists, so you can bet your bourbon that their Manhattan and Old Fashioned are absolute perfection.

 Goldilocks is a hidden fairytale bar tucked away above the Denyer Building on Swanston Street.
 They’re not too big, they’re not too small, they’re just right in our opinion.
 With a focus on sustainability and recycling, the bar is committed to bringing local Victorian craft beers and wines to you, alongside their signature fairytale-themed cocktails and bar snacks which are mostly vegan and vegetarian.
 No big bad wolves allowed, strictly wholesome vibes only.